-Data tool respondents also acknowledge that the Authority needs to do more with the data it collects to inform decisions and has insufficient expertise in data analytics, including big data, and being able to integrate different datasets to optimise insights into community issues and complex people.
+Data tool respondents also acknowledge that the Authority needs to do more with the data it collects to inform decisions and has insufficient expertise in data analytics, including big data, and being able to integrate different data sets to optimise insight into community issues and complex people.
+The Authority should review the range and quality of the information needed by decision makers and the format it is presented.

 Understanding the data and the level of analysis provided to inform business planning and decision making is an area for improvement.
-The Authority should review the range and quality of the information needed by decision makers and the format it is presented in to ensure the data that is presented to decision makers is accessible, easily understandable and supports decision makers to fulfil their responsibilities.
+The Authority should set data reporting standards to ensure the data that is presented to decision makers is accessible, easily understandable and supports decision makers to fulfil their responsibilities.